anders-malmros-inera/interop-infrastructure/README.md

 Note: the services still listen on their internal container ports (Perl:5000, Java:8080) but they are not published to the host — use the Kong proxy paths above.

 Notes:
-- The Perl API container is named `perl-api-1` (see `container_name` in `docker-compose.yml`).
-Use that name when you want to target the container directly.
+- The Perl API service is available as the compose service `api`.
+To target the running container directly prefer using Compose commands such as `docker compose ps -q api` to obtain the container id or `docker compose exec api <cmd>` rather than relying on a fixed container name.
 - The Java API now exposes `/_ping` as well (added to the codebase) so both services have a consistent health endpoint.

 Recreate a single service without touching the rest of the stack (useful after code changes):